 Keeping safety in mind when shopping for children's gifts

-When shopping for holiday gifts this Black Friday, HSHS St. Anthony’s Memorial Hospital and HSHS Medical Group encourage you to prioritize safety over popularity.
-While it may be exciting and enticing to purchase the latest and greatest toy or gadget, it is important to remember to check the safety and age-range of the toy.
+When shopping for holiday gifts this Black Friday, remember to prioritize safety.
+While it may be exciting and enticing to purchase a new toy for loved ones, it is important to remember to check the safety and age-range of the toy.

-HSHS St. Anthony’s Memorial Hospital and HSHS Medical Group encourage parents and loved ones to follow these tips from healthychildren.org on how to buy safe toys:
+HSHS St. Elizabeth’s Hospital and HSHS Medical Group encourage parents and loved ones to follow these tips from healthychildren.org on how to buy safe toys:

 - Read the label.
 Warning labels give important information about how to use a toy and what ages the toy is safe for.